Why You Need a Capsule Wardrobe

 A great jacket can completely change the look of any outfit.

 I trade these out for dresses in the summer but for spring and fall I have vests and jackets that come into play.
-I have a navy vest that goes with almost everything and a jean jacket that I can throw on over a tee and jeans with a scarf and make an outfit.
+My navy vest goes with almost everything and a jean jacket that I can throw on over a tee and jeans with a scarf and make an outfit.

 5 Pair Shoes